Loienko/CurrencyRateAggregationService/README.md

     f.
 Press Ctrl+Enter.
 Alternatively, click the Execute icon 'Run' on the toolbar.

 2. You should to create Table.
-For this action go to createDbTableScripts.sql and repeat command 'Execute'.
+For this action go to `/resources/dump_db/createDbTableScripts.sql` and repeat command 'Execute'.
 Example item 'f'.
 3. You should to create DB for test app.
-For this action repeat items '1.e' and '1.f' for file createDBTestScripts.sql.
+For this action repeat items '1.e' and '1.f' for file `/resources/dump_db/createDBTestScripts.sql`.
 4. You should to create Table for test app.
 You need to choose your scheme '**currency_test.public**' before creating table.
-For this action go to createDbTableScripts.sql and repeat command 'Execute'.
+For this action go to `/resources/dump_db/createDbTableScripts.sql` and repeat command 'Execute'.
 Example item 'f'.
 5. For start this one go to Application.class and press Run